afunTW/moth-graphcut/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
   -a, --all             process all image
+  -i [IMAGE [IMAGE ...]], --image [IMAGE [IMAGE ...]]
+                        process input image
 ```

 ## Cited By